What Is Mold?

 The indoor environment in a building can result from a complex interaction between the building system, construction techniques, and various contaminant sources (originating inside or outside).
 Indoor Air Quality (IAQ) problems may arise from any one of these sources.

-ERAtech's consultants will assess the subject structure via thorough walkthrough inspection, which may include: a thorough moisture assessment using Fluke and Flir thermal imaging technology (see next section) to discover potential moisture sources, specialized meters to measure moisture within building material, humidity monitoring, as well as helping to identify potential pollutant sources.
+ERAtech's consultants will assess the subject structure via a thorough walkthrough inspection, which may include: a thorough moisture assessment using Fluke and Flir thermal imaging technology (see next section) to discover potential moisture sources, specialized meters to measure moisture within building material, humidity monitoring, as well as helping to identify potential pollutant sources.

 If further testing is recommended, ERAtech will collect air and surface samples to determine if microbial/fungal growth is an issue.
 Recommendations and suggestions will then be made for the successful mitigation of any IAQ problems found during our investigation.